GoogleCloudPlatform/cloud-builders-community/protoc/README.md

 https://github.com/protocolbuffers/protobuf/releases

+**NB** Due to inconsistent handling of URLs for release candidates, the build will fail when referencing these ([issue](https://github.com/protocolbuffers/protobuf/issues/6522)).

 ## Referencing protoc compiler plugins

 It is common to augment `protoc` with language-specific compiler plugins.
 Here is a list of plugins: